QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/tips.md

 ### Delete unused warnings

 You may call a variable ``ignore``, sometimes
-(in a try catch for instance), Jetbrains understand that you won't use this variable for a reason.
+(in a try-catch for instance), Jetbrains understand that you won't use this variable for a reason.